andela-technology/qualified-docs/content/for-teams/process/recruitment.md

 If you are looking to track the performance of candidates across different recruiting sources, you can utilize Qualified's labels feature to help achieve this.

 Labels allow you to tag candidates in any way you see fit.
-In this case, you could add candidates to labels based off of hiring source.
+In this case, you could add candidates to labels by hiring source.
 To achieve this, you can set the label on the invitation screen when sending out one or more invitations.
 You can also manually update candidates via the candidate profile screen.

 Once you have your candidates assigned to different labels, you can utilize the filters within the candidates sidebar to quickly switch between different label views.
 Combined with the ability to sort candidates by score, you can toggle between different sources and determine which sources are resulting in the highest scoring candidates.